-Rarely experienced in isolation, a Rwanda gorilla safari combines well with other East African destinations in Uganda, Kenya or Tanzania but there's more to green and hilly Rwanda than meets the eye: it is also home to the primate-filled Nyungwe Forest National Park where there are chimpanzees and fantastic bird watching opportunities.
-Akagera National Park on the other hand offers big game viewing in a savannah setting.
+Rarely experienced in isolation, a Rwandan gorilla safari combines well with other East African destinations in Uganda, Kenya or Tanzania but there is more to green and hilly Rwanda than meets the eye: it is also home to the primate-filled Nyungwe Forest National Park where there are chimpanzees and fantastic bird-watching opportunities.
+Akagera National Park, on the other hand, offers big game viewing in a savannah setting.

 At a Glance